 How we find good eats

-The meal-selecting process is a travel experience in itself.
+The process of finding remarkable restaurants is a travel experience in itself.
 We’ll admit that it takes time to scour down the perfect meal.
 Despite the plethora of information online, we prefer to head to the source directly.
 We do love websites like TripAdvisor and Yelp, but they have their limitations.
-Things move quickly in the restaurant industry, and the internet can’t always keep up.
+Things move quickly on the ground, and the internet can’t always keep up.

 So, here’s what you can do as a hungry foodie heading to a new (or familiar) place.
 Dabble in some online research, and reach out to any locals you know and ask about any great new restaurants.
 That’s pretty much all you can do until you touch down at your destination.
 From there, curious walks and conversations are key.
 Walk around and look at different restaurants, and chat with a friendly local or employee at your accommodation.
 This is the beauty of traveling slowly with your tastebuds front and center.